stm32-rs/stm32f1xx-hal/README.md

 - [openocd](http://openocd.org/)
 - `arm-none-eabi-gdb`

-Finally, you need to install arm target support for the rust compiler.
+Finally, you need to install arm target support for the Rust compiler.
 To do so, run
 ```
 rustup target install thumbv7m-none-eabi